Ask me anything! I’ve been asked many real estate questions over the years. Here are a few Q/A’s that I often get asked.

 Q – I have a Pre Approval Letter from my lender, What’s next?

 Answer – Once you’ve requested Diamond Realty Brokers to be your Realtor, Email Property Alerts will be set up for you based on your criteria, interests & Pre Approved amount.
 Your home search isn’t limited to only our listings but the entire MLS database.
 Buyers can save properties, schedule showings or request more information about specific homes, property values or market analysis to ensure your making the best decision before purchasing a property.

-Q – How do I become a customer or client of Diamond Realty Brokers?
+Q – How to book a listing appointment with Diamond Realty Brokers?

 Q – What are the typical lender requirements to purchase a home?

 Answer – Every lender has their own requirements.
 However, the typical lender requirements are as follows: